This information provides tips to help you get the most out of your televisit.Back to top

 - Check that your speakers, camera, and microphone are on and working correctly.

-- Make sure your device is charged or is connected to the power and charging.
+- Make sure your device is charged or is connected to power and charging.

-- Place your device on a stand or prop it up with books so it stays still.
+- If you’re using a smart device, put it in landscape mode.
+This will help your healthcare provider see you better.
+You can also place your device on a stand or prop it up with books so it stays still.

 During Your Televisit

 - During your televisit, it’s important for you to stay in one place to avoid losing your Internet connection or cellular service.
 Don’t have your visit while you’re commuting.